itsnarsi/LearnAF/README.md

 # LearnAF
-A cross-platform machine learning library based on ArrayFirre
+A hardware agnostic machine learning library based on ArrayFirre